frederic-perez/AmE-dictionary/data/dictionary.md

 __snob__ _n_
 __snollygoster__ _n_ :two: _slang US_ A politician who cares more for personal gain than serving the people.
 __snoodlike__
-__snoop__ _v_ :two: To try to find out about someone’s private affairs by secretly looking in their house, examining their possessions etc. _She snooped around._
+__snoop__ _v_ :three: To try to find out about someone’s private affairs by secretly looking in their house, examining their possessions etc. _She snooped around._ _Big Brother snooping on innocent Americans._
 __snoot__ _v_ :two: To behave disdainfully toward; condescend to.
 __snootiness__
 __snooty__ _adj_ :eight::hammer: